Mt Gilmore

 The Mt Gilmore Cobalt-Copper-Gold Project (Mt Gilmore) is located 35 kilometres from the city of Grafton in north-eastern New South Wales.
 Corazon owns an 80% interest in Mt Gilmore and is managing and sole funding exploration until any future decision to mine is made.

-Mt Gilmore Trend
+The Mt Gilmore Trend

 Exploration by Corazon has revealed multiple, large (plus-1km) priority targets within a major copper-cobalt-silver-gold feature of more than 11 kilometres in strike length, which forms part of the currently